 You might find that even though you and your loved ones are practicing self-care, the added pressure of the COVID-19 situation can be overwhelming.
 With distancing guidelines in full effect and people being encouraged to self-isolate, telephone and online health services are a great solution.
 If possible, contact your GP or mental health professional for extra help (but ensure you are following all advice from Healthdirect, especially if you’re showing symptoms or are in self-isolation).
 Ask your doctor if they are using Skype, Zoom or other telehealth programs to stay in touch and provide services remotely.

 Lifeline - 13 11 14

-You can access this service by phone or online counselling.
+- You can access this service by phone or through online counselling.
 There will phone counsellors available to take your call from 7pm to midnight.

-With so much change going on across the world it’s to stay up to date with what’s going on.
-The sources below are trusted places to find health information on COVID-19.
+With so much change going on across the world it’s important to stay up to date with what’s going on.
+The resources below are trusted places where you can find health information on COVID-19.